 Penal Code 243 Spousal Battery Lawyers

-In Orange County and Riverside California, there is one misdemeanor domestic violence offense that is more commonly issued than any other: 243e1 pc.
+In California, there is one misdemeanor domestic violence offense that is more commonly issued more than any other: 243e1 pc.

 Penal Code 243 is usually issued for instances of spousal battery in which the defendant willfully inflicts force or violence upon their intimate partner.
 An intimate partnership can be between homosexuals or heterosexuals, both instances being treated the same under California law.

 How Does PC 243(e)(1) Differ From Other Penal Codes?

 Unlike other domestic violence penal code offenses, this domestic battery charge is always a misdemeanor.
 Widely considered the least serious of California’s three domestic abuse penal codes, a conviction for 243a pc can be obtained even if the defendant did not physically injure the victim.